-You have the following rights regarding your health information:
+You have the following rights regarding your health information.

 A. The Right to Inspect and Copy Your PHI.
-You may inspect and obtain a copy of your PHI that is contained in a designated record set for as long as we maintain the PHI.
-A "designated record set" contains medical and billing records and any other records that are used to make decisions about you.
+You may inspect and obtain an electronic or paper copy of your medical record, such as vour final laboratory test results for as long as we maintain the PHI and billing records.
 To the extent electronic records are implemented, you do not have the right to actually inspect or access the electronic medical record system.
-If you request access to part of a designated record set that is maintained in electronic format the information will be printed on paper or downloaded to a compact disk ("CD") or other electronic format upon your request provided that we are able to readily produce the requested format.
+If you request access to your laboratory results that are maintained in electronic format the information will be printed on paper or downloaded to a compact disk or other electronic format upon your request if we are able to readily produce the requested format.
+Within 30 days after our receipt of your request, you will receive a copy of the completed laboratory test results or reports ordered by your physician from NSU unless an exception applies.

-Under Federal law, however, you may not inspect or copy the following records: psychotherapy notes; information compiled in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding; and PHI that is subject to a law under which, you may not have the right to have a denial for access reviewed.
+Under federal law, however, you may not inspect or copy the following records: psychotherapy notes; information compiled in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding; and PHI that is subject to a law under which you may not have the right to have a denial for access reviewed.

-We may deny your request to inspect or copy your PHI if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety or that of another person, that it is likely to cause substantial harm to another person reference within the information, or that the request was made by your personal representative and it is determined that the personal representative is reasonably likely to cause substantial harm to your or another person.
+We may deny your request to inspect or copy your PHI if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety or that of another person, that it is likely to cause substantial harm to another person reference within the information, or that the request was made by your personal representative and it is determined that the personal representative is reasonably likely to cause substantial harm to you or another person.
 You have the right to request a review of this decision.

-To inspect or copy your medical information, you must submit a written request to the NSU Health Care Center/Clinic where you received services and direct the correspondence to the HIPAA Liaison.
-The contact information for that NSU Health Care Center/Clinic is attached to the notice.
+To inspect or copy your medical information, you must submit a written request to the NSU

+Lab and direct the correspondence to the HIPAA liaison.
+The contact information for NSU Lab is attached to the notice.
 If you request a copy of your information, we may charge you a fee for the costs of copying, mailing, or other costs incurred by us in complying with your request.

-Please contact our Privacy Officer if you have questions about access to your medical record.
+Please contact our privacy officer if you have questions about access to your medical record.

 B. The Right to Request a Restriction on Uses and Disclosures of Your PHI.
 You may ask us, in writing, not to use or disclose certain parts of your PHI for the purposes of treatment, payment, or health care operations.
-You may also request, in writing, that we do not disclose your health information to family members or friends who may be involved in your care or for notification purposes as described in this Notice of Privacy Practices.
+You may also request, in writing, that we do not disclose your health information to family members or friends who may be involved in your care or for notification purposes as described in this notice of privacy practices.
 Your request must state the specific restriction requested and to whom you want the restriction to apply.